-The traditional method to collect inventory data is through RFID tags on clothes.
+The traditional method to collect and control inventory data is through RFID tags on clothes.
 While RFID provides data to the store, it includes manual, heavy installation that takes time, and relies on the workers in the store to continuously scan the items (otherwise no new information is available).
 Beyond the manual challenge is the that RFID is primarily focused on inventory management and not customer journey optimization.

 Today’s technological revolution has introduced new, more effective methods.
 Nano BT (bluetooth) IoT-based solutions allow retailers to get full insights into their sales floor without lifting a finger (besides on the computer or tablet where the insights are located).

 These solutions are based on chips integrated into items that send live data to retailers, allowing them to move beyond just inventory management to merchandise performance optimization in real-time.

 This data can also help to improve sales funnel data.

 Today, most retailers have no access to information about engagement, abandonment, or conversion.
 They simply know what customers are buying and what they aren’t.
 By integrating this data (which has become the basis of eCommerce analytics), stores can become more efficient and in turn, more profitable.